CrazyRocks/python-pinterest/README.rst

                 protected=False):
 """
 Creates a Board

-:param name: The name of the Board
+param name: The name of the Board

-:param privacy: Board privacy settings [public, secret]
+param privacy: Board privacy settings [public, secret]

-:param category: The category key of the Board (see CATEGORIES)
+param category: The category key of the Board (see CATEGORIES)

-:param layout: The layout assigned to the Board [default, places]
+param layout: The layout assigned to the Board [default, places]

-:param description: Free form description text of the Board
+param description: Free form description text of the Board

-:param protected: Whether or not this board will be a protected Board [True, False]
+param protected: Whether or not this board will be a protected Board [True, False]

-:return: The created Board object
+return: The created Board object
 """

 def createPin(self,
               board_id=None,